mahhov/bb-better-binding/readme.md

 `const source = require('bb-better-binding')().boot(document.firstElementChild, window);`

-Which results in creating the fields `window.source`, `window.binds`, `window.handlers`, `window.components`, and `window.origin` with the purpose of making debugging easier.
-Note, this should only be used for debugging, and `binds`, `handlers`, `components`, and `origin` should not be modified unless you understand the source code.
+Which results in creating the fields `window.source`, `window.binds`, `window.handlers`, and `window.components` with the purpose of making debugging easier.
+Note, this should only be used for debugging, and `binds`, `handlers`, and `components` should not be modified unless you understand the source code.

 ### binds